Can CBD Help With Sleep? Scientific Evidence & My Experience

 First and foremost, I recommend using a full-spectrum CBD product instead of one made with isolate (pure CBD).

-Research has shown that full-spectrum CBD extracts are as much as 4 times more effective than CBD isolate, likely because of the synergy between its many active ingredients (19).
+Research has shown that full-spectrum CBD extracts are as much as four times more effective than CBD isolate, likely because of the synergy between its many active ingredients (20).
 If you’re sensitive to THC, you can also consider taking a broad-spectrum product.

-There are various types of CBD products to choose from, including CBD oil tinctures, gummies, capsules, and vapes.
-Each has its strengths and weaknesses, which are important to consider to find the best option for your sleep needs.
+There are various CBD products to choose from, including CBD oil tinctures, gummies, capsules, and vapes.
+Each has its strengths and weaknesses, which are essential to consider to find the best option for your sleep needs.

-You should take CBD about 30 to 60 minutes before going to bed to give it time to kick in.
-For capsules and gummies, 60 minutes is better since they take longer to kick in, whereas vapes and oils work faster so 30 minutes or less is enough.
+You should take CBD 30 to 60 minutes before bed to give it time to kick in.
+For capsules and gummies, 60 minutes is better since they take longer to kick in, whereas vapes and oils work faster, so 30 minutes or less is enough.

 CBD Oil Tinctures